SarthakJShetty/ORM/README.md

 - Attribute 'shape' of node 0 has been changed to 'doublecircle' to ensure that starting node can be comfortably identified.
 - Interpreter now asks the name to be assigned to the graph.
 - Trying to integrate labels for edges, allignment issues persist.
-- Graph now has labels!
+- Graph now has labels! (haven't been aligned yet though).
-- Graph_Image.jpg has also been added.